Organization & Members

 Candidates for psychoanalysts and students training as psychoanalytic psychotherapists study at the Psychoanalytic Institute set up under the Education and Training Committee.
 There are two branches of the Institute, one in Tokyo and the other in Fukuoka.
 There is a psychoanalytic clinic at each branch open to the public, which provides consultation, assessment, and recommendation services for people who wish to undergo psychoanalysis.

-The present membership of the Society consists of seven honorary members, twenty full members, fifteen associate members (coming to forty-one psychoanalysts), four psychoanalytic psychotherapists, thirty-two psychoanalyst candidates, and sixteen psychoanalytic psychotherapist students.
+The present membership of the Society consists of six honorary members, twenty full members, nineteen associate members (coming to forty-five psychoanalysts), six psychoanalytic psychotherapists, twenty-eight psychoanalyst candidates, and eighteen psychoanalytic psychotherapist students.